 In recognition of members' many time commitments, several chapters are shifting their meeting times.
 This allows more flexibility for working women and enables mothers of young children to attend chapter meetings.

 DAR's continued efforts to recognize once-forgotten Revolutionaries is evident in its recent research and publications.
 The group is about to release the second expanded edition of its publication "Forgotten Patriots: African American and American Indian Patriots of the Revolutionary War."
 This is an ongoing collaboration of the DAR Library and genealogy departments to research and document African American and American Indian ancestors who participated in the Revolution.

 And, it's not just the changing dynamic of its members and its society that DAR's efforts reflect: DAR is currently in the midst of a 10-year project to restore and renovate the complex of historic buildings that make up National Headquarters.

-To learn more about DAR and other related topics, consult the links on the next page.
+To learn more about DAR and other related topics, consult the links below.

 - Barboza, Maurice A. "A Memorial to Black Patriots."
 The Washington Post.
 31 March 1985. http://www.libertyfunddc.org/statements_articles/mauricewashpost1985opedblackpatriotsmem.htm